sushinuggets/interactive-rating-component/README.md

 ### Useful resources

-- [Stack Overflow Resource](https://stackoverflow.com/questions/57878224/how-to-allow-only-one-element-with-a-specific-class) - This was very helpful in finding the best way to have only one item "selected" at a time withouit using radio buttons.
+- [Stack Overflow - Class with single element allowed](https://stackoverflow.com/questions/57878224/how-to-allow-only-one-element-with-a-specific-class) - This was very helpful in finding the best way to have only one item "selected" at a time withouit using radio buttons.
 Removing the class from every element before adding the new class.

 ## Author